Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 The access layer operates purely at Layer 2, with all routing handled by the core layer via SVIs.

+Management traffic is carried in-band over VLAN 10, ensuring all access switches remain reachable from the admin network.

 ---

 ## Spanning Tree Protocol